 Create a product with additional units of measure

-Let's take an example of a single item and a 6-pack.
+Let's take an example of a single item and a 12-pack.

 To create a product with additional units of measure:

-- On the base product (smallest unit), scroll to the Additional Units of Measure tab and click Add more items.
+- On the base product (smallest unit), scroll to the Additional Units of Measure tab and click +.
+You will be able to select an existing product from your inventory or to create a new product.

 Select if you are selling the additional unit product.
 You also have the option to assign a price for your first price tier.